Registered Professional Limited Liability Partnerships (LLP)

 or marriage and family therapy.

-The combined design professions licensed pursuant to Article 145, 147 and 148 (engineering, architecture, land surveying and landscape architecture) may also practice multiple professional disciplines in a registered limited liability partnership provided that there is a partner licensed to practice every professional service offered by the limited liability partnership.
+The combined design professions licensed pursuant to Article 145, 147 and 148 (engineering, architecture, land surveying, geology, and landscape architecture) may also practice multiple professional disciplines in a registered limited liability partnership provided that there is a partner licensed to practice every professional service offered by the limited liability partnership.

 - For the profession of medicine, licensed physicians may only use the initials "M.D." after their name if they have earned that specific academic degree.
 See Section III.A.1.e. for more detailed information.)